sinclairzx81/hammer/readme.md

 Done
 ## Overview

 Hammer is a build tool for HTML applications.
-It works by scanning an HTML file for asset references and processes each discovered asset along with the HTML file into a `dist` directory.
+It works by scanning an HTML file for asset references and will process each discovered asset along with the HTML file into a `dist` directory.
 Hammer uses `esbuild` for performance and provides a simple development server that supports automatic save and refresh workflows.

 This project was created to be an ultra lightweight alternative to Parcel.
-It trades flexiblity in configuration; favoring instead simple automatic bundling with significantly reduced dependency overhead.
+It trades flexiblity in configuration; favoring instead extremely fast automatic bundling and  significantly reduced dependency overhead.
+It only supports TypeScript, JavaScript and CSS asset bundles and is geared towards small to medium sized browser projects.

 License MIT

 ## Cli

 The following command line parameters are supported.
 The `[...paths]` can be any file or directory.
-If a directory Hammer will copy the directory into the `dist` location.
+If a directory is passed for a `path`, Hammer will copy the directory into the `dist` location as well as process assets within.

 ```
 Examples: $ hammer [..paths] <...options>